Animal-Inspired-Motion-And-Robotics-Lab/PCB-Robotic-Insect-Control-Keypad-V1/README.md

 ## Description

 The Robotic Insect Control Keypad (R.I.C.K.) is a programmable wireless controller based on the powerful ESP32-S3 WiFi/BLE capable MCU.
 The controller features a two axis joystick, four buttons, five NeoPixel LEDs, a 240x240 pixel TFT backlit display, speaker, accelerometer and a 400 mAh battery for portable play.
 The board is intended for use in controlling quadripedal robots or it can be used as an arcade platform for game development.
-We plan to use this controller when demoing out lab's robots and running outreach projects.
+Our lab (Animal Inspired Motion and Robotics Lab) will is currently using this controller during demos of our robot platforms.

 ## Features